Updated January 2023

 PRO: good EARNING POTENTIAL

-A legal assistant career can come with an above-average wage.
+A legal assistant career can come with a decent wage.

 And remember: you can make that kind of money without even having a bachelor's degree.